 Alzheimer’s disease and other forms of dementia can leave those with the disease and their care partners feeling isolated.
 You are not alone.
 There are other people to share the journey with you!

-Support groups are there for people who want to inform themselves with current information that will help improve quality of life with the disease.
-It’s a safe environment where you can learn, laugh, and help each other through mutual understanding.
+Support groups offer the opportunity to meet, interact with and learn from others who are living with dementia.
+It’s a safe environment where you can share, laugh, and help each other through mutual understanding.

-- Express feelings and be reassured that these feelings are normal, and
+- Express feelings and be reassured that these feelings are normal

 Supporting the health and wellbeing of our local community is our highest priority.
 In an effort to minimize the spread of the Covid-19 virus, we are postponing our support groups.

 This can be a difficult and isolating time for people.
 We are open, call us if you have any questions or want to talk.

 Call 204-943-6622 (Winnipeg) or 1-800-378-6699 (in Manitoba) or email email@example.com.